jasonhand/space-time-language/README.md

 The vector visualization we built together is just one example of what's possible when we combine human curiosity with AI capabilities and the power of interactive learning.
 In a world where information is abundant but understanding is precious, tools like these might just be the key to unlocking deeper comprehension.

+## 🚀 Live Demo

+**Experience the interactive vector visualization live:** [View the Demo](https://YOUR_USERNAME.github.io/YOUR_REPO_NAME)

+The application is deployed on GitHub Pages and ready to use.
+Simply adjust the sliders to explore vector mathematics in real-time!

+## 📦 Deployment

+This project is optimized for GitHub Pages deployment.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed setup instructions.

+**Quick Deploy:**
+1. Fork this repository
+2. Enable GitHub Pages in repository settings
+3. Your site will be live at `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME`

 After all, sometimes the best way to understand the elegant language of mathematics is to see it spoken fluently, one interaction at a time.

 ---